yu20103983/FOTS/README.md

 Do text detect and OCR in an entire End-to-End model

-All detect and OCR module have been tested!
+All detect and OCR modules have been tested!

 ### Installation